Workflow Management Guide: How to Manage Your Ecommerce Store

 14. How Much Time Does eCommerce Management Takes per Month

-Now that you have launched your eCommerce website, you’re probably wondering how much time will you invest per month on management tasks and processes, right?
+Now that you have launched your eCommerce website, you have questions.
+You’re probably wondering how much time will you invest per month in management tasks and processes, right?
 Sadly, there’s no specific answer to this question, as the time you’ll spend managing your eCommerce website depends on a series of factors, such as:

 - The business type